 -"A Very Long Early Modern?: Asia and Its Oceans, 1000-1850," by John E. Wills, Jr.

 -"Chicano/a History: Looking Forward after Forty Years," Vol. 82, No. 4.

 -"Conversations on Transpacific History," Vol. 83, No. 2

-Every 170-page issue of the Pacific Historical Review features an extensive section devoted to book reviews--"roughly thirty in each issue--"plus frequent review essays.
-The "Historical News" section provides you with information about key figures in the PCB-AHA, as well as announcements for fellowships and awards.
+Every issue of the Pacific Historical Review features an extensive section devoted to book reviews plus frequent review essays.
 The Pacific Historical Review also includes notes and documents, historiographies, and forums on a broad range of topics.